-Despite being just ten, grandson Finlay is also part of the business and loves helping.
+Despite being just thirteen, grandson Finlay is also part of the business and loves helping.
 He was only seven when he was training his father on filling the juice jug – ‘Not so full, dad – the guests always spill it!’.
 When he is not helping out, he is very busy with school (he loves Maths) and sport (rugby is his main focus at the moment).
 He also plays the trombone.
 When he grows up he would like to split his time between running the business and being an international rugby player!!

-Ela moved to Bath from Poland five years ago.
+Ela moved to Bath from Poland eight years ago.
 She took a little while to settle in but now loves the vibrancy of Bath’s street scene and the architecture.
 In Poland, Ela taught six years’ old children.
 Her teaching skills have been utilised often in the guest house, as she helps to train all our new staff.
 She is really keen to improve her spoken English, so do please talk to her (slowly).

 Sheila first came to Bath almost three years ago on holiday from her home in Madrid to visit her brother.
 She loved it so much that she decided to stay.
 She loves walking around Bath and has a great family/social life.
 Sheila is a joy to have in the guest house – you will always find her running around with a big smile.
 When she joined our team, she had never cooked in a working environment, but was so willing and eager to learn that we put her on food hygiene course immediately.
 We love the fact that she wanted to learn how to make the perfect eggs, so at home she practised for weeks.
 We are still wondering who ate the eggs as Sheila doesn’t like them!